This is part of the Te Araora Trail.

 The track can be walked from either direction.
 Walking south from Scotts Road is easiest for the steepest gradient is then downhill.
+If going from south to north, an extra 1 hour 30 minutes is recommended due to the uphill climb from the Tokomaru River in the latter part of the walk.

 The following track description applies to the walk when undertaken from north to south.